phillipdavidstearns/PGTE_5585_F2019/notes/week9/week9.md

 Add to this functionality that controls two different outputs via commands entered over serial.

-## Exercise: Arduino 2 Arduino
+## Assignment 7: Arduino 2 Arduino

 ![](images/arduino2arduino.png)

 Create a communication system that allows Arduino 1 inputs to control Arduino 2 outputs and visa versa.

-## Assignment 7: Designing Interaction
+## Journal Week 9: Designing Interaction

  Team up with one or two friends to **design** a simple visualization/sonification project by using **sensor data** and **processing** (or another program you choose like PD, MAX, etc.).